tednotfred/tednotfred.github.io/_posts/2023-05-09-RAID-Levels.md

 To implement such a configuration, the array requires at least four drives, as well as a disk controller.

-RAID 10 arrays can also be difficult to scale up later if needed.
+RAID 10 arrays can be difficult to scale up later if needed.

 ___